sshepar2/vasp/README.md

 Matlab script used to plot real space wave functions from a text file created from the WAVECAR file.

-Two text files which can be used with the Matlab script are provided under vasp/examples/
+Two text files which can be used with the Matlab script are provided under /vasp/examples/

 GC1501.txt GC111.txt

 These text files are generated from the WAVECAR file using an external program.
 See psinks.m for details for where to get and how to use the program.

+A .png of a wavefunction plotted from the BeS zincblende system calculated with VASP is available under /vasp/examples/

+VASPWavefunction.png

 ### locpot.m

 Simple Matlab script which is used to plot the real space local potential from the LOCPOT file.

+An image with the xy-averaged local potential is provided under vasp/examples/ The plot is made using the Matlab script, the image in the background is the corresponding system rendered using the software Vesta.